 My partners were not so lucky.
 She had regained her composure by the time they appeared before her, so they received the customary “30 days floaters.”
 If they reappeared within 30 days dire consequences were supposed to follow.
 We went right back to where we had been the night before and caught an eastbound freight.

 The Santa Fe Railroad didn’t want people riding their freight trains.
 In contrast the Great Northern RR never bothered transients.
-Jim Hill the man who had to GN built said the hoboes helped him build the road and they were not to be bothered.
+Jim Hill the man who built the Great Northern said the hoboes helped him build the railroad and they were not to be bothered.

 I went to south Oregon, catching a train out of Portland.